Many of us are eating dessert three times a day—and we don’t even know it.

 While there are the obvious culprits of added sugar, such as the teaspoon of sugar in your coffee or your child’s bowl of cereal, there are numerous other ways added sweeteners sneak into the American diet.
 Starting off your day with something like low-fat yogurt, fruit juice, cereal, or a granola bar may sound like a smart choice, but these healthy sounding foods can pack hidden sugars.

 For foods, the main offenders are obvious: syrups, candy, cakes, cookies, and dairy desserts like ice cream.
-One Hostess Cupcake, of which Americans eat 600 million a year, contains 21 grams of sugar.
+One Hostess Cupcake, contains 21 grams of sugar.
 Two Little Debbie Swiss Cake Rolls contain 27 grams, the same as a Snickers bar.
 M&Ms, the best selling candy in the United States, contains 30 grams of sugar per serving, not to mention 30 percent of the daily value of saturated fat.